tensorflow/tensorflow/tensorflow/docs_src/performance/performance_guide.md

 ## Optimizing for CPU

-CPUs, which includes Intel® Xeon Phi™, achieve optimal performance when TensorFlow is @{$install_sources$built from source} with all of the instructions supported by the target CPU.
+To optimize TensorFlow performance on CPUs, including Intel® Xeon and Xeon Phi™, the best approach is to @{$install_sources$install from sources} with all of the instructions supported by the target CPU.
+For details, see the [article](https://software.intel.com/en-us/articles/boosting-deep-learning-training-inference-performance-on-xeon-and-xeon-phi).

-Beyond using the latest instruction sets, Intel® has added support for the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) to TensorFlow.
-While the name is not completely accurate, these optimizations are often simply referred to as 'MKL' or 'TensorFlow with MKL'.
-[TensorFlow with Intel® MKL-DNN](#tensorflow_with_intel_mkl_dnn) contains details on the MKL optimizations.
+TensorFlow can make use of intra-op and inter-op parallelism when running on CPU.
+Intra-op controls the size of the thread pool to parallelize kernels in a given operation and inter-op controls the size of thread pool to run operations in parallel.

-The two configurations listed below are used to optimize CPU performance by adjusting the thread pools.
+The two configuration parameters listed below can be used to optimize CPU performance by adjusting the thread pools:

 *   `intra_op_parallelism_threads`: Nodes that can use multiple threads to parallelize their execution will schedule the individual pieces into this